-- 2. Do one of the following:

-- Select Storyboard > Add Transition. - Right-click the scene thumbnails and select Add Transition.
+- 2. Do one of the following: - From the Storyboard toolbar, click the New Transition ₹ button. - Select Storyboard > Add Transition. - Right-click the scene thumbnails and select Add Transition.

 - 3. Click on the transition to select it. - 4.
 Open the Panel view.
 When a transition is selected, the Panel view displays its properties and allows you to change them. - 5.
 In the Type drop-down, select which type of transition you want to use: - Dissolve: Fades the first scene out to black, then fades the second scene in from black. - Edge Wipe: Wipes the first scene out with the second scene, with a straight line going all the way across the screen.
 The angle of the line can be customized.